shubhamawchare/Better-Replica/README.md

   - Publish directory: `.next` (use Next on Netlify adapter) or use Netlify Next.js build plugin.

 ## Notes
-- No copyrighted assets are included.
+- No Copyrighted assets are included.
 Colors and layout are inspired by better.com.